Marvin Camras

 Camras received a bachelor's degree in 1940 and a master's degree in 1942, both in electrical engineering, from IIT.
 In 1968, the institution awarded him an honorary doctorate.

-In May 1962 Camras wrote a predictive paper titled "Magnetic recording and reproduction - 2012 A.D.".
+In May 1962 Camras wrote a speculative prediction paper titled "Magnetic recording and reproduction - 2012 A.D.".
 In his paper Camras predicted the existence of mass-produced portable media players he described as memory packs the size of a package of playing cards holding up to 1020 bits of information.
-Such devices would not have any mechanically moving parts and would store both sound and movies.
+Such devices would not have any mechanical moving parts and would store both sound and movies.
 He also predicted music and movie downloads, online shopping, access to online encyclopedias and newspapers and the widespread use of online banking transactions.

-He built his own house, by hand, doing everything except laying the foundation.
-He also built a bomb-shelter in this house.
+Camras built his own house by hand, doing everything except laying the foundation.
+He also built a bomb shelter in this house.

 In recognition of his achievements, he received the National Medal of Technology award in 1990.

 Marvin Camras died of kidney failure at the age of 79 in Evanston, Illinois.